karol1999/karol1999/README.md

 - **Global Air Bookings Provider**
   • Developed new features, resolved critical bugs, and enhanced code quality for an application that compared Rally Software and Bitbucket data to evaluate iteration status.
 - **International Gaming Company**
-  • Built and optimized slot-game features using a custom Java engine; fixed bugs and led code-improvement initiatives.
+  • Built and optimized slot-game features using a custom Java engine, fixed bugs and led code-improvement initiatives.
 - **Current Project**
   • Designing and implementing software-metrics metering and reporting tools where I am gaining experience in cloud development.